ViBlog/autovalues/autovalue-intro.md

 ## Immutability

-We want this instance's values to be immutable so we use the ```private final``` to avoid them to be re-assigned.
-Same for the class that needs to not be subclass-able.
-We have to add a constructor
+We want instance's values to be immutable.
+We use an access modifier ```private final``` to avoid the objects to be re-assigned.
+Same for the class that needs not to be subclass-able.
+Finally, we have to add a constructor.

 ```java
 public final class User {